vivianngo97/Punctuation_Transcription/README.md

 # Model
 I have chosen to frame punctuation restoration as a sequence tagging problem where each word is tagged with the punctuation that follows it.
 The model is a bidirectional recurrent neural network model with the following specifications:
 - Bidirectional LSTM model with 0.1 Dropout for Embedding, Attention, and custom loss function optimized with Adam
-- Custom weighted categorical crossentropy loss function (weights are inverses of punctuation occurrences, e.g. 1/(#SPACE))
+- Custom weighted categorical crossentropy loss function (weights are inverses of punctuation occurrences, e.g. 1/(#SPACE)).
+It is important to use a weighted loss function because of the class imbalance of the punctuation marks (e.g. there are far more spaces than exclamation points).
 - The example model has 32 units, 10 epochs

 # Evaluation